What are SAIDs?

 What causes SAIDs?

 Some SAIDs have a genetic basis, meaning they are inherited from one or both parents.
 Sometimes children acquire new genetic mutations that are not seen in either parent.
 In some children, the cause of SAIDs is unknown.

 In general, episodes of inflammation occur when the immune system reacts to a perceived danger, creating the same reaction as when faced with an infection or injury, but in the absence of a cause.

 Systemic Autoinflammatory Diseases (SAIDs) | Diagnosis & Treatments

 How are SAIDs diagnosed?

-In most patients, we will first rule out other similar conditions which may cause your child’s recurring fevers, such as recurrent viral infections.
-We will consider blood and urine testing both when your child is doing well and when they have a disease flare.
-Genetic testing is available for some of these syndromes, although genetic testing is not helpful for diagnosis in many cases.
-It will take a few months of monitoring your child to make a diagnosis in many cases.
+In most patients, the first step of diagnosing a SAID is ruling out other conditions, such as recurrent viral infections, that could be causing your child’s recurring fevers.
+This process may include blood and urine testing, both when your child is well and when they have a disease flare.
+Genetic testing is available for some of these syndromes, although it is not helpful in diagnosing many cases.

 How are SAIDs treated?